Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 The [csi.chat_stream](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.Csi.chat_stream) supports automatic tool calling.
 Tools are made available to the model by specifying their name as part of the request.
 They are automatically added to the system prompt.
-In case the a custom system prompt is provided, these are merged by the SDK.
+If a custom system prompt is provided, these are merged by the SDK.

 ```python
 with csi.chat_stream(model, messages, tools=["search", "fetch"]) as response: